tailscale/tscert/README.md

 `tailscale.com/client/tailscale` Go package but with minimal dependencies and supporting older versions of Go.

-It's meant for us by Caddy, so they don't need to depend on Go 1.17 yet.
+It's meant for use by Caddy, so they don't need to depend on Go 1.17 yet.
 Also, it has the nice side efffect of not polluting their `go.sum` file because `tailscale.com` is a somewhat large module.